samsoud/Azure-LB-Config-modules/README.md

-# This code will add and remove lb probes and rules with parameters
+# This code will add and remove Azure lb probes and rules with parameters
-# created exclusevley by me
+# created exclusively by me